-Qualifying activities under section 10(1)(c A)(i) Examples of institutions, boards or bodies carrying on qualifying activities Reference to applicable PBA Scientific, technical or industrial research.
+Qualifying activities under section 10(1)(c A)(i) bodies carrying on qualifying Scientific, technical or industrial research.
 Institutions, boards or bodies engaged in medical, water, animal or agricultural research.
 PBA 8(a) Institutions, boards or bodies promoting, establishing, protecting, preserving or maintaining areas, collections or buildings of historical or cultural interest, national monuments, national heritage sites, museums including art galleries, archives and libraries.
-PBA 6(a) or (b) The provision of necessary or useful commodities, Institutions, boards or bodies engaging in the conservation, rehabilitation or protection of the natural environment, including flora and fauna.
-PBA 7 amenities or services to the State or members of the general public.
-The following educational institutions: A "public school" as defined in the South African Schools Act 84 of 1996.4 A "public higher education institution" established or declared as a public higher education institution under the Higher Education Act 101 of 1997.5 A "public centre" defined in the Adult Education and Training Act 52 of 2000 which provides "adult education and training".
-PBA 4(a) to (d)
+PBA 6(a) or (b) The provision of Institutions, boards or bodies engaging in the conservation, rehabilitation or protection of the natural environment, including flora and fauna.
+PBA 7 necessary or useful commodities, amenities or services to the State or members of the general public.
+The following educational institutions: A "public school" as defined in the South African Schools Act 84 of 1996.
+PBA 4(a) general publici • A "public higher education institution" established or declared as a public higher education institution under the Higher Education Act 101 of 1997.
+27 PBA 4(b) • A "public college" defined in the Continuing Education and Training Act 16 of 2006 and established by the Minister by notice in the Gazette to provide "continuing education and training".
+PBA 4(d)